ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

-## Question 1 A party who obtained less seats in the legislature in the election preceding the leadership race is more likely to use a new selectorate
+##  A party who obtained less seats in the legislature in the election preceding the leadership race is more likely to use a new selectorate
 ```
 # Load package
 library(polycor)